 Calibrate the acquisition time for each fluorescent channel, based on the intensity of the staining in control wells.
-Adjust the parameters so that in PFF-treated control wells one can clearly distinguish dopamine cells harboring pSer129-αsyn aggregates in cell soma allowing for unambiguous quantification of pSer129-αsyn positive and pSer129-αsyn negative cells.
+Adjust the parameters so that in PFF-treated control wells one can clearly distinguish dopamine cells harboring pS129-αsyn aggregates in cell soma allowing for unambiguous quantification of pS129-αsyn positive and pS129-αsyn negative cells.

-NOTE: Wells that do not contain PFFs should not have any staining for pSer129-α-syn; therefore, these wells can be used as negative control for adjusting pSer129-α-syn intensity.
+NOTE: Wells that do not contain PFFs should not have any staining for pS129-αsyn; therefore, these wells can be used as negative control for adjusting pS129-αsyn intensity.

 Image all the selected wells with a 10x objective simultaneously for all channels with immunofluorescence staining with exactly the same parameters.